molcik/swiftui-elements/README.md

-# iOS SwiftUI Elements
+# iOS Template (Boilerplate)

-iOS Sketch Elements is an iOS SwiftUI starter kit based on [Sketch Elements](https://www.sketch.com/elements).
+iOS Template is an iOS SwiftUI starter kit based on [Sketch Elements](https://www.sketch.com/elements).

 ![ios-cover](https://filipmolcik.com/wp-content/uploads/2020/12/ios-app-template-based-on-sketch-elements-cover-1024x397.png)

 ## Overview
-This section of the documentation describes the props and examples for all the components from iOS SwiftUI Elements based on [Sketch Elements](https://www.sketch.com/elements).
+This section of the documentation describes the props and examples for all the components from iOS SwiftUI Template based on [Sketch Elements](https://www.sketch.com/elements).
 Please take some time to explore all of the components.
 The following is the list of screens provided by this template.

 ## General